alexander-digett/digett/src/pages/insights/business-starts-linkedin.md

 title: 'Business Starts with LinkedIn'
 templateKey: blog-post
 date: 2012-12-12T16:46:56.000Z
+category:
-category: Marketing, Social Media, Strategy
+  -Marketing, Social Media, Strategy
 alias: business-starts-linkedin
 summary: >
  Being in business means sharing a little about yourself on a daily basis.
 You share information with colleagues, clients, and the public at large.
 You are in the engagement business; there is a public that you want to engage — think about how to target them through LinkedIn.
 LinkedIn is a powerful social network for professionals, by professionals.
 With over 187 million users, there are segments for all businesses and groups that interact regularly.
 And that’s the key — interaction.